ckamps/2232-defiance/content/06-home-systems.md

 Apple TVs distributed throughout the home act as Apple Home hubs.
 Currently, most of the home's smart switches and other devices are registered with the Hubitat devices.
 In turn, the Hubitat devices use their built-in support for HomeKit to make the devices available via the Apple Home app on iOS devices.

-You have the option to define automations through the Apple Home app, Hubitat, or both.
+You have the option to define automation through the Apple Home app, Hubitat, or both.

 Examples of remote control and automation already in place include: